elegrantt/eTerminal/README.md

 6. Exit: Ctrl+X

 Now you can type `eterm` at any time to access eTerminal!
-Feel free to move the `main.cpp` file outside of the eTerm folder (since GitHub will generate it's own folder anyway) and update the aliases in `~/.bashrc` accordingly.
+Feel free to move the `main.cpp` file outside of the eTerm folder (since GitHub will generate it's own folder anyway if you download the ZIP or clone the repo) and update the aliases in `~/.bashrc` accordingly.
 **Again, this project is not meant to be taken seriously.
 You have been warned.**